dkrug82/plotly-challenge/README.md

 # plotly-challenge

-An interactive dashboard can be found at the link below https://dkrug82.github.io/plotly-challenge/
+An interactive dashboard can be found at the link here: https://dkrug82.github.io/plotly-challenge/

 In this challenge I used d3 and plotly to explore and visualize the Belly Button Biodiversity dataset, which catalogs the microbes that colonize human navels.